Bernanke starts new job at Brookings after weekend off

 TD’s Mulraine said he plans to read Bernanke book, not that it will contain any “salacious details” about the Fed but for the insights it will provide about policymaking.

-(This version of the story corrects the names to Rivlin from Rivaling in paragraph 21 and to Wessel from Weasel, paragraphs 22-23, to TD’s Mulraine from SD’s Murrain in last paragraph.)

-Additional reporting by Ann Saphir in San Francisco and Emily Stephenson in New York; Editing by Chizu Nomiyama and Grant McCool
+Additional reporting by Ann Saphir in San Francisco and Emily Stephenson in Washington; Editing by Chizu Nomiyama, Grant McCool and Mohammad Zargham